bal-sm/repo-for-learning/systems/programming/qt/qt-6/Signal_and_Handler_Event_System/README.md

   Mine for note above:
   > It's not necessary then.

+### Using the Connections type

+- In some cases it may be desirable to _access a signal outside of the object that emits it_.
+  - For these purposes, the `QtQuick` module provides the [`Connections`](https://doc.qt.io/qt-6/qml-qtqml-connections.html) type
+    - for connecting to **signals** of _arbitrary objects_.
+    - A `Connections` object can receive any signal from its specified [target](https://doc.qt.io/qt-6/qml-qtqml-connections.html#target-prop).

+For example:
+- the `onClicked` handler in the earlier example could have been received by the root [`Rectangle`](https://doc.qt.io/qt-6/qml-qtquick-rectangle.html) instead,
+  - by placing the `onClicked` handler in a `Connections` object
+    - that has its target set to the button:

+    ```qml
+    import QtQuick
+    import QtQuick.Controls

+    Rectangle {
+        id: rect
+        width: 250; height: 250

+        Button {
+            id: button
+            anchors.bottom: parent.bottom
+            anchors.horizontalCenter: parent.horizontalCenter
+            text: "Change color!"
+        }

+        Connections {
+            target: button
+            function onClicked() {
+                rect.color = Qt.rgba(Math.random(), Math.random(), Math.random(), 1);
+            }
+        }
+    }
+    ```

+/// Attached signal handlers

 ## Adding signals to custom QML types

+// Connecting signals to methods and signals

+/// Signal to signal connect

 > To be continued.